elizabethshulman/swift_tracker/README.md

 ### Impressions
 * Very excited to be diving a bit more into Swift!
 I'm enjoying working with Xcode, and especially using drag-and-drop to connect outlets, I'm curious to learn more about how it manages communication across objects.
-Looking forward to furthering work on this project over the next couple weeks!